 Different Times of Death

 Neither the thought of leaving your loved one behind after death nor the concept of them passing away before you is something we ever want to consider.
 But very few married partners leave this world at the same time.
-When one dies before the other, the joint will often become needlessly complicated and difficult to execute.
+After the first spouse’s death, the joint will can become complicated for the surviving spouse, as the estate plan must address what happens after the first spouse passes away.

 Blended Families